 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Wisconsin.

-In all states, it is legal to have your loved one’s body at home after they die.
+In all states, it is legal to have your loved one's body at home after they die.
 Wisconsin does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Wisconsin Statutes § 69.18, which permits a licensed funeral director or a “member of the decedent’s immediate family who personally prepares for and conducts the final disposition of the decent” to move the body for purposes of burial or cremation.)
+(See, for example, Wisconsin Statutes § 69.18 (2020), which permits a licensed funeral director or a "member of the decedent's immediate family who personally prepares for and conducts the final disposition of the decedent" to move the body for purposes of burial or cremation.)

-Wisconsin law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any representative named by the deceased person before death, and after that to deceased person’s family members in an established order.
+Wisconsin law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Wisconsin has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.

 If the person died of a contagious disease, you should consult a doctor.
 In that case, a local health officer will provide guidelines for final disposition.
 (Wisconsin Statutes § 252.05 (2020).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.